anthonymdukes/pdf-chat-appliance/README.md

 - Docker and Docker Compose
 - 8GB+ RAM recommended
 - 15GB+ disk space for models and documents
+- If running on Windows:
+  - PowerShell must allow script execution for automation scripts like `agent-run.ps1`
+  - Open PowerShell as Administrator and run:
+    ```powershell
+    Set-ExecutionPolicy Unrestricted -Scope LocalMachine
+    ```
+  - This allows autonomous agents to execute management scripts without interruption.

 ### Steps
 1. Clone the repo: